nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **:information_source:Optionals** <br>

 A person can have any number of tags or none at all!
 The address and email address fields are also optional!
+Current implementation does not require the person to be added to have the celebrity tag attached to their name.
 </div>

 Examples: